qasim2015/spamtelegram/README.md

-//spamtelegram by QaSim
+//spam message the chats in telegram
 //open up telegram web and go to the chat you want to spam
-//open console ( Ctrl + Shift + J )
+//open console ( Ctrl + Shift + J ) if you use windows
 //execute the code
-var message = ""; //spam message
-var interval = 1  ; // in seconds
+var message = "Hello world"; //spam message var interval = 2  ; // in seconds
-var count = 10 ; //number of times to send var notifyInterval = 5 ; //notify
+var count = 15 ; //number of times of massage var notifyInterval = 5 ; //notify
 var i = 0 ;
 var timer = setInterval(function(){